Small Ship Polar Adventures Since 1999 +46 31-333 17 30 info@polar-quest.com

 Day 10: Santa Cruz - Quito

-It is now time to say goodbye to this enchanting group of islands and fly from Baltra Airport back to Quito in Ecuador.
-We spend the night at Café Cultura Manor.
+It is now time to say goodbye to this enchanting group of islands and fly from Baltra airport back to Quito in Ecuador.
+We spend the night at Hotel Cultura Manor.

 Day 11: Sacha Lodge, The Amazon rainforest

-In the morning we join a 30-minute flight from Quito over the Andes Mountains to a bustling oil town called Coca, located in the Amazon Basin.
-We will have a quick lunch in a private house and then we are off to the town docks where we will board a motorised canoe for a spectacular two hours journey down the river.
-We will then do a nice 30-minutes hike (flat terrain with medium difficulty) through the rainforest to lake Pilchicocha, a black water lake home to many species of fish and animals.
-At the lake we are met by native guides who will paddle us in canoes across the lake to Sacha Lodge.
+In the morning we join a 30-minute flight from Quito over the Andes Mountains to a bustling little town called Coca, located in the Amazon Rainforest.
+Here we invited for lunch in a private house and then we are off to the town docks where we will board a motorised canoe for a spectacular 2-hours journey down the river.
+Followed by a nice 30-minutes hike (mostly flat terrain) through the rainforest to lake Pilchicocha, a black water lake home to many species of fish and animals.
+At the lake we are met by native guides who will paddle us in canoes across the lake, bringing us to our destination, Sacha Lodge.

-We check in at Sacha Lodge and have a refreshing swim in the lagoon of lake Pilchicocha.
+After we have checked in at Sacha Lodge we will have a refreshing swim in the lagoon of lake Pilchicocha.
 We can do some bird observing from the mini tower at the lodge, an excellent opportunity to view several species of birds common in the area.
 Also, a great place to watch the sunset.
 We can also visit the butterfly house with a naturalist guide to view the beautiful colours of many different species of butterflies.

-After dinner, we can join the naturalist guide on a night walk through the rainforest to view the hundreds of different species of animals that can only be found at night.
-We can also choose to do a canoe ride on the lake to view the spectacled and black caimans with their glowing orange eyes as we silently paddle across the lake to get a closer view.
+After dinner, we will join the naturalist guide on a night walk through the rainforest to view the hundreds of different species of animals that can only be found at night.
+Or for those who want a canoe ride on the lake to view the spectacled and black caimans with their glowing orange eyes as we silently paddle across the lake to get a closer view.

 Day 12: Sacha Lodge, The Amazon rainforest